Ark667/AzureDevOpsAgent/README.md

 <h1 align="center">AzureDevOpsAgent</h1>

   <p align="center">
-    Ready docker image with Azure Devops agent with some tools to run pipelines included.
+    Ready to go docker image with Azure Devops agent with some tools to run pipelines included.
     <br />
     <a href="https://github.com/Ark667/AzureDevOpsAgent"><strong>Explore the docs »</strong></a>
     <br />